hackclub/hackclub/workshops/soccer/add_player_sprite.md

 # Brief Overview of the Code

-Reproduced below is the code that addes the new sprites:
+Reproduced below is the code that adds the new sprites:

 New lines marked with
 `// <-- NEW LINE`.